 Don’t forget dessert!
-Try a new holiday dessert this year with these recipes for Pumpkin Layer Cake with Cinnamon Cream Cheese Frosting, Oatmeal Pie, or a classic Blueberry Pie.
+Try a new holiday dessert this year with these recipes for Pumpkin Layer Cake with Cinnamon Cream Cheese Frosting, Oatmeal Pie, No Bake Million Dollar Pie, or a classic Blueberry Pie.

 A pre-cooked ham needs to be re-heated to 140°F/60°C in order to be safe to eat.
 Check the temperature of your ham at the end of the cooking time by inserting a thermometer into the thickest part of the ham, being sure not to touch the bone.

 In general, a ham (either boneless or bone-in) needs 10-13 minutes at 325°F/160°C to cook to the proper temperature.
 So, a 7 pound ham will take 70-90 minutes to cook, while an 11 pound ham will take 2 hours – 145 minutes (2 hours and 25 minutes).

 This depends on what type of ham you bought.
 Most hams purchased at grocery stores in the US are pre-cooked and/or smoked.
 This means that they are technically ready to eat.
 Even with a pre-cooked ham, I prefer to bake it to infuse more flavor into it.